ACP3/cms/CONTRIBUTING.md

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to *you* to make a strong case to convince the Roots developers of the merits of this feature.
+It's up to *you* to make a strong case to convince the ACP3 developers of the merits of this feature.
 Please provide as much detail and context as possible.